MCZhi/DTPP/README.md

 # DTPP

-This repository contains the code for the ICRA'24 paper:
+This repository contains the source code for the ICRA'24 paper:

 [**DTPP: Differentiable Joint Conditional Prediction and Cost Evaluation for Tree Policy Planning in Autonomous Driving**](https://arxiv.org/abs/2310.05885)